 She is a Vital Voices Fellow and the host of the Touch a Cell with Toyin and the gang and edutainment talk show on sickle cell disorder.

 Toyin has a passion for having people, regardless of their limitation, move from where they are to a level of fulfilment, joy and success while impacting their world.
-She started THE MARAMATU IMPACT Consultancy, to do just that.
+She initiated influenced4impact a community focused on Wellness Impact Spirituality & Encouragement to do just that.

 She has won several awards including the UNESCO Runway Jazz, Humanitarian award, though limited physically is a very energetic and resilient woman.
 Her love for God and determination has strengthened her to what she has become.

 Toyin has inspired many people through her story and helped a number to believe, hope and dare to become the best they can be.